How to Stop Bloating

 Can’t Visit the Loo

 Being irregular is a living hell.
 If you’re experiencing constipation and relieve yourself less than 3 times a week – that could be the reason why you’re bloated.
-It’s not a severe topic to be afraid of; lots of things cause clogged pipes, such as stress, diet, specific foods.
+It’s not a severe topic to be afraid of; lots of things cause clogged pipes, such as stress, diet, and specific foods.

-Some peoples’ tummies find it difficult to digest dairy foods like milk, cream, butter, cheese (and who doesn’t love cheese?!).
+Some peoples’ tummies find it difficult to digest dairy foods like milk, cream, butter, and cheese (and who doesn’t love cheese?!).
 Therefore, you can experience bloating, gas, and painful cramps.
 It’s called being lactose intolerant, honey.